xzzhang2/xzzhang2.github.io/pages/projects.md

 ### <a name="researchprojs"></a>1. funded research projects

- 1. Sep 2019 - June 2021.
-General Research Fund (**GRF**) by the University Grants Committee (UGC), Hong Kong SAR, Project#12609319, Role: Principal Investigator (**PI**), *The Making and Unmaking of the Public Sphere: Outcomes of Political Disagreement, Expression Avoidance, and a Filtered Information Repertoire.* [445,520 HKD] (approved).
+ 1. May 2020 - Apr 2022. *Engaging the Audience with AI-powered News Chatbots: Developing and Evaluating a Critiquing-oriented Conversational Recommender System for Digital News.* The Interdisciplinary Research Clusters Matching Scheme (IRCMS) by the University Research Clusters, Hong Kong Baptist University.
+Role: Co-Investigator (**Co-I**).
+[937,500 HKD].
 On-going.

+ 2. Sep 2019 - June 2021. *The Making and Unmaking of the Public Sphere: Outcomes of Political Disagreement, Expression Avoidance, and a Filtered Information Repertoire.* The General Research Fund (**GRF**) by the University Grants Committee (UGC), Hong Kong SAR, Project#12609319, Role: Principal Investigator (**PI**).
+[445,520 HKD].
+On-going.

- 2. May 2018 - May 2019. *Codes and coders in the newsrooms: New technology adoption and interdisciplinary collaboration in Hong Kong’s local news organizations.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
+ 3. May 2018 - May 2019. *Codes and coders in the newsrooms: New technology adoption and interdisciplinary collaboration in Hong Kong’s local news organizations.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
 Role: Principal Investigator (**PI**).
 [44,100 HKD].
 Completed.

  3. Jan 2017 - Jan 2018. *Effects of freedom restoration, language variety, and issue type on psychological reactance: An experimental study of health promotion messages in Hong Kong.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
 Role: Principal Investigator (**PI**).
 [49,752 HKD].
 Completed.